raselmeya94/llm_web_application_project/README.md

 This guide assumes you have Python 3.10 or a later version installed.
 If not, refer to the official documentation for your operating system (OS) on how to install Python.
 Package manager commands like `sudo apt` (Ubuntu), `curl` (generic), or `brew` (macOS) might be used.

 ### Package Manager (Pip):
-Verify that you have either `pip` (the default package manager for Python) or `con installed.
-If not, installation instructions are usually available online for your specific OS.
+Verify that `pip` (the default package manager for Python) is installed.
+If it is not installed, you can find installation instructions online for your specific OS.

 ## Creating a Project Directory and Virtual Environment